-A drone is a beautiful way to capture life in the city from above.
+A drone is a beautiful device to help capture life in the city from above.
 But, do you need a license to fly it up in the air?
 Read on before you press that button!

 Do I need a licence to fly a drone in Singapore?